gohugoio/hugo/content/en/methods/shortcode/Position.md

 ```

 {{% note %}}
-The position can relatively expensive to calculate.
+The position can be expensive to calculate.
 Limit its use to error reporting.
 {{% /note %}}